 Mr. Frugal Toque Gets Laid Off

 Foreword by MMM: The following is a tale from my good friend, Mr. Frugal Toque.
 We went to engineering school together many years ago, and started our careers at the same time.
 Although I moved to Colorado 13 years ago, we’ve kept in touch regularly since then.
-Because of this, I sometimes view Mr Toque’s life as an Alternate Reality version of my own – what life might have been like if I had remained in Canada.

 He recently went through a rare experience for a software engineer: a fairly long period of unemployment.
 I got to follow along with him by email through the whole thing.
 His experience was so interesting, that I cajoled him into writing this story about it to share it with You.